ZupIT/ritchie-cli/DEVELOPER_GUIDE.md

 ```

 > Note: we are currently reviewing how our tests are written, we are trying to make a more assertive test framework
->on Ritchie cli, such as simulating the user input via stdin instead of mocking it, so these practices might change.

 ### Functional Tests